 THE CANNIBAL KING

 Dent starts recycling bits and pieces of old plots and devices like crazy over the next couple of years.
-It’s a wretched cannibal feast if you get down and really examine the stories.
+It is a wretched cannibal feast if you get down and really examine the stories.
 Many contain all kinds of things that are not new.
-Given human nature it is very easy to visualize the logic motivating this adaptation.
+Given human nature it is quite easy to visualize the logic motivating this adaptation.

 I believe a minor part of this is symptomatic of Dent’s anger over his December 1940 pay cut.
 That cut was a big blow to Dent.
 As shown in Canniday’s book, Norma Dent wrote some terse words about the letter.
 It was a big letdown both financially and professionally.
 After this it looks like Dent was not paying as much attention to the series as he had done in the past.
 Sloppiness on the part of the Street & Smith editorial staff is also a contributing factor here.